 You may not expect to see containers filled with hazardous chemicals in an auto repair shop, but they are there.
 Different hazardous substances are needed for special repairs that require replacing harmful liquids in the engine parts.

 If the workers get exposed to these chemicals, that can present a serious health issue.
-Those that work in the automotive industry are aware of these risks and take care, but the cases of exposure still happen.
+Those that work in the automotive industry are aware of these risks and take care, but cases of exposure can still happen.

 HOW DO WORKERS GET EXPOSED TO THE HAZARDOUS CHEMICALS?

 Auto mechanics are faced with grave dangers if they become overexposed to dangerous chemicals.
 Even if all the precautions have been taken, these incidents still happen.
 The two most common ways of exposure are:

 - by breathing in the fumes

 - by bringing the dangerous chemicals in contact with the worker’s skin.